AnyBlok/anyblok_wms_base/doc/core_concepts.rst

          consider splitting them in two steps, e.g, moving to a location representing some kind of vehicle (even if it is a cart), then moving from the vehicle to the final location.
-This can be more consistent and explicit than having thousands Goods, still attached to their original locations, but hard lock to represent that they aren't there any more.
+This can be more consistent and explicit than having thousands of Goods, whose ``present`` Avatars are still
+         attached to their original locations, but hard locked to represent that they aren't there any more.
        + unpacking or manufacturing operations.
 Here also, you can reduce the usage by representing unpacking or manufacturing areas as